Language: EN

 Example with and without modules

-Let’s see the advantages of modules by doing a simple example with the traditional header system and with the new module system.
+Let’s look at the advantages of modules by doing a simple example with the traditional header system, and with the new module system.

 Example using headers

-First, let’s look at the traditional option with implementation and header files.
+First, let’s look at the traditional option, with implementation files and headers.
 We would have,

 This file includes the header and uses the function sum.